vector-polymul-ntru-ntrup/NTRU_Prime/README.md

 This repository accompanies with the paper **Algorithmic Views of Vectorized Polynomial Multipliers -- NTRU Prime**

-# Ovewview of This Artifact
+# Overview of This Artifact

 ## Raspberry pi 4
 - Cortex-A72.